The rules of chess

 A position in which the player to move is in check and has no legal move to escape it, ending the game immediately with the checked player declared the loser.

-A position in which the player to move has no legal move but is not in check, ending the game immediately as a draw.
+Stalemate is when the player to move has no legal move but is not in check.
+The game ends immediately as a draw, whatever the material — unlike checkmate, where the king is in check and that player loses.

 Article 5.2a